Gayathri-673/phishing-url-detection/README.md

 # phishing-url-detection
-machine learning based system developed to detect phishing URLs it takes in URLs as input. distinguishes phishing and legitimate URLs dataset is downloaded from kaggle.
+Machine learning based system developed to detect phishing URLs.
+It takes in URLs as input.
+Distinguishes phishing and legitimate URLs.
+Dataset is downloaded from kaggle.